Sunghak222/Sunghak222.github.io/_posts/2025-08-12-Bandit-Levels-0-8-Linux-Basics-and-File-Searching.md

 ## Notes
 ---
-This post is a note for my bandit studies to recall my memory.
+This post is my note for studying Bandit.
-Please remember that it does not actually demonstrate how to solve bandit as these levels are so basic and many smart people have already explained very clearly on their blogs.
+It doesn’t show full solutions since these levels are basic and many good explanations already exist on other blogs.

 ## Bandit Level 0
 ---
-This level is to learn how to log in to the server.
+This level is to learn how to log in to the server using SSH on port **2220**
-You should use port 2220

 ```bash
 ssh bandit18@bandit.labs.overthewire.org -p 2220
 ```

-You can exit the server with the command below
+You can exit the server with the command below:
 ```bash
 exit
 ```

+### SSH
+---

+**SSH** (Secure Shell) is a protocol that helps you to securely connect to the remote server.

 ## Bandit Level 0 -> 1
 ---